lezhnev74/heaplog/README.md

 ## Configuration

-Configuration can be provided as a Yaml file, as well as command arguments (where the latter overwrite the former).
+Configuration can be provided as Yaml file, as well as command arguments (where the latter override the former).
-Configurable keys and values can be seen in [config.go](https://github.com/lezhnev74/heaplog/blob/main/ui/config.go).
+Configurable keys and values can be seen in [config.go](https://github.com/lezhnev74/heaplog/blob/main/internal/ui/config.go).
 To populate a new empty file run `docker compose run heaplog gen > heaplog.yml`.

 Since there are many formats of log files, you have to provide two settings: